pollfish/docs/terms/researcher.md

 **5. INTERNATIONAL TRANSFERS**

 We may transfer the Personal Information we collect about you to the United States, where we are headquartered, and by accepting this PART B of this Agreement (Privacy Policy) you explicitly permit us to do so.
-Pollfish is certified under the EU-US and Swiss-U.S. Privacy Shield Framework.
-We may also transfer Personal Information to countries for which adequacy decisions have been issued, and use contractual protections for the transfer of Personal Information to third parties, such as the European Commission&#39;s Standard Contractual Clauses or their equivalent under applicable law, or rely on third parties&#39; certification to the EU-U.S. or Swiss-U.S. Privacy Shield Frameworks where applicable...
+We may also transfer Personal Information to countries for which adequacy decisions have been issued and use contractual protections for the transfer of Personal Information to third parties, such as the European Commission&#39;s Standard Contractual Clauses or their equivalent under applicable law..

 **6. DATA RETENTION**